apache/nifi/nifi-external/nifi-kafka-connect/README.md

 When a dataflow is to be run within Kafka Connect, it is run using the Stateless NiFi dataflow engine.
 For more information, see the README of the
 Stateless NiFi module.

-Stateless NiFi differs from the traditional NiFi engine in a few ways.
+Stateless NiFi differs from the standard NiFi engine in a few ways.
 For one, Stateless NiFi is an engine that is designed to be embedded.
 This makes it very convenient to run within the Kafka Connect framework.

 Stateless NiFi does not provide a user interface (UI) or a REST API and does not support modifying the dataflow while it is running.